-One position is available in the Radiation Oncology Residency Program at Mayo Clinic College Of Medicine Jacksonville each year on a competitive basis.
+One position is available in the Radiation Oncology Residency at Mayo Clinic's campus in Jacksonville, Florida, each year on a competitive basis.

 You must apply through the Electronic Residency Application Service (ERAS).
 This can be done through your medical school dean's office.
 International medical graduates should contact the Educational Commission for Foreign Medical Graduates (ECFMG) for information on how to apply using ERAS.

 The application form and all supporting documentation must be submitted by Dec.
 1 of the year preceding the appointment date.
 The academic year begins July 1.

 - To apply to the program, visit the ERAS website.
 All applications to Mayo School of Graduate Medical Education programs must include these application materials.

 - All appointments are made through the National Resident Matching Program (NRMP).
 Candidates must register through the NRMP website.